The Lytle Center for Pregnancy & Newborns is a unique community resource located at the Swedish First Hill campus.

 - Outside play area for toddlers and children and outside seating area for families.

-For more information on making a gift to support the Center, please contact Jennifer Blume, Assistant Director, Major Gifts, at 206-386-3348 or firstname.lastname@example.org.
+For more information and to donate to the Lytle Center, contact Jennifer Blume, assistant director major gifts, at 206-386-3348 or firstname.lastname@example.org.